myllynen/aap-automation/README.md

    installer host are needed only, for now, due to AAP-14991 (to be fixed in a future release).

-The [inventory](inventory) file in this directory specifies the installer (bastion) host, i.e., where to run the actual installer.
+The [bastion](bastion) file in this directory specifies the bastion installer host, i.e., where to run the actual installer.
 Especially in a demo setup this can well be the same host as the as the local system and the Automation Controller node.

 The most minimal installation for a basic demo setup with the controller node only could be like this:

 ```
-# AAP repository version
 aap_install_version: "2.4"
 aap_install_demo_setup: true
 aap_install_controller_fqdn: ctrl.example.com
+aap_install_inventory_path: /tmp/inventory
 ```

 See [vars_aap.yml](vars_aap.yml) for a more complete example and